Agostino Carracci: Life

 Agostino Carracci was born in Bologna as the son of a tailor.
 He was the elder brother of Annibale Carracci and the cousin of Ludovico Carracci.
 He initially trained as a goldsmith.
 He later studied painting, first with Prospero Fontana, who had been Lodovico's master, and later with Bartolomeo Passarotti.
-He traveled to Parma to study the works of Correggio.
+He travelled to Parma to study the works of Correggio.
 Accompanied by his brother Annibale, he spent a long time in Venice, where he trained as an engraver under the renowned Cornelis Cort.
 Starting from 1574 he worked as a reproductive engraver, copying works of 16th century masters such as Federico Barocci, Tintoretto, Antonio Campi, Veronese and Correggio.
 He also produced some original prints, including two etchings.